top of page

 A. Ready Status Claims Outstanding

 This is the total amount of Plan Responsibility owed for the medical claims incurred by the Plan that remain unpaid.
-This Plan Responsibility amount owed for each claim is the responsibility of the Plan Sponsor to pay for each claim.
+This Plan Responsibility amount owed for each claim is the responsibility of the Employer Plan Sponsor to pay for each claim.
 The complete listing of the unpaid claims is listed on the Unpaid Claims tab.
 A complete breakdown of the adjudication of each unpaid claim is also listed on the Claims Detail tab.
 “Ready Status” means that the claim has been processed and is in “Ready to Pay Status”.
-In other words, the claims have been processed and are awaiting funding from the Plan Sponsor to pay these claims.
+In other words, the claims have been processed and are awaiting payment from the Employer Plan Sponsor.

 B. Specific Claims Outstanding “Spec Claims”